Reflection calculus and conservativity spectra: Strictly positive logics and reflection calculi

-A similar fact is known for $\Glp$ and can also be proved by purely modal logic means \cite{BJV}.
-A simpler argument for $\Rc$ is given in Appendix \ref{irreflex}.
-We will make use of Corollary \ref{irrefl} or its version for $\Rc$ in the normal form theorems below.
+A similar fact is known for $\Glp$ and can also be proved by purely modal logic means \cite{BJV,BFJ14}.
+An elementary argument for $\Rc$ is given in Appendix A. David Fern\'andez-Duque gives another proof for a generalization of $\Rc$ with transfinitely many modalities.
+We will make use of Corollary~\ref{irrefl} (for $\Rc$) in the normal form theorems below.
+Whereas a reference to the given proof of Corollary~\ref{irrefl} presupposes at least the soundness of $\EA$, the elementary Kripke model argument for $\Rc$ is formalizable in $\EA$.

 \begin{conjecture} $\Rcn$ is arithmetically complete, that is, the converse of Theorem~\ref{soundness} also holds, provided $T$ is arihmetically sound. \end{conjecture}